Amarro Fiamberti: Transorbital lobotomy

 The leucotomy was also well received on the international stage.
-It was presented at the seventh Réunion des Oto-Neuro-Ophtalmologues et Neuro-Chirurgiens de la Suisse Romande, and Freeman recognised his own autonomous placement among the most recommendable mental illness treatment strategies.
+It was presented at the seventh Réunion des Oto-Neuro-Ophtalmologues et Neuro-Chirurgiens de la Suisse Romande, and Fiamberti recognised his own autonomous placement among the most recommendable mental illness treatment strategies.
 The American neurologist Walter Freeman, improved the surgical technique, initially by using ice picks (hence the name "ice pick lobotomy") and later by employing more refined equipment.
 Many people saw these methods as the triumphal path towards successful intervention in mental diseases during those years, to the point where the Italian Society of Psychiatry chose psychosurgery as the first theme of the national congress report in Taormina in 1951.
-It's also worth noting that Egas Moniz, the inventor of lobotomy, was awarded the Nobel Prize for Medicine in 1949.
-These methods, without a doubt, did not live up to the expectations they sparked, as they failed to produce practical results over time and had a finite lifespan.
-Lobotomy, already denounced by many doctors as a cruel practice at the height of its success, fell into disuse with the advent of Chlorpromazine, a neuroleptic drug.
+Egas Moniz, the inventor of lobotomy, was awarded the Nobel Prize for Medicine in 1949.
+However, these methods failed to produce practical results.
+Lobotomy, already denounced by many doctors as a cruel practice at the height of its success, fell into disrepute and disuse with the advent of Chlorpromazine, a neuroleptic drug.
 The first country to ban lobotomy was the Soviet Union in 1950 as it was considered a practice that violated all forms of human rights.
 By the 1970s most nations had banned the procedure.
-Lobotomy, or rather a "light" version of it, is still used today on patients with drug-resistant epilepsy, and is called an anterior temporal leucotomy.
+A "light" version of Lobotomy, still used today on patients with drug-resistant epilepsy, is called an anterior temporal leucotomy.